DigitalArcPlatform/documentation/docs/duringEvent/checkin/index.md

 1. Find the record in the spreadsheet-view of the sign-in form.
 	- Go to **Assign ID** tab
 	- Copy and paste the contributor’s row or rows (all the contents of that row) from the “Verified Sign-In” tab to the “Assign ID” tab.
-	- Generate the ID by drag the right corner of cell A2 down the column or manually enter the ID.
+	- Generate the ID by dragging the right corner of cell A2 down the column or manually enter the ID.
 Make sure to double check the ID and the information you are copying and pasting!

 ![]({{ site.baseurl }}{{ site.imageurl }}/duringEvent/checkin/digitalarc_screenshot_assignid_example.png)